top of page

 Days on Market

 Days on Market (DOM) is another way to gauge activity in the housing market.
-The average time-to-sale in 2024 was 66 days compared to the 64 days in 2023.
+The average time-to-sale in 2025 was 77 days compared to 66 days in 2024, or a 16.7% increase.
 Note that DOM averaged 32-days in 2021, the year leading up to the rate increases.

 Year